 According to historic chronicles, the city Volubilis was ruled by Idris I later briefly to become the capital of Idris I, Ad 788 until his death in 791.
 Idris I was the founder of the Idrisid dynasty, who is buried at nearby Moulay Idris.
 Volubilis is believed to a Roman settlement constructed on what was probably a Carthaginian city established by the Carthaginians , dating from 3rd century BC or probably even earlier.
 Volubilis was a central administrative city for this part of Roman Africa called Mauretania Tingitana…One of the westernmost outposts of the Roman Empire, responsible for the grain producing in this fertile region, and exports to Rome.

 Unlike so many other Roman cities, the Romans did not institute a complete pull-out in this part of Africa It was occupied until the 3rd century.
 Volubilis continued to be inhabited into the late fourth century and even the sixth century.
 Even the Latin language survived for centuries, and as not replaced before the Arabs conquered North Africa in the late 7th century, and the discovery of tombstones with Latin on them pointed to the existence of a Roman community here.

-The basiica of Volubilis is very impressive, and even if there is not much beyond it is in good shape), capitol and triumphal arch but are in good shape. a high percentage of the best excavations at Walili have been displayed in the Rabat Archaeological Museum close to the royal palace.
+The basilica of Volubilis is very impressive, and even if there is not much beyond it is in good shape,but capital and triumphal arch are in good shape.
+A high percentage of the best excavations at Walili have been displayed in the Rabat Archaeological Museum close to the royal palace.

-Volubilis was an ancient Roman city where many valuble mosaics ( the mosaics are decorated floors) in an impressive quantity and excellent conditions.
+Volubilis was an ancient Roman city where many valuable mosaics ( the mosaics are decorated floors) in an impressive quantity and excellent conditions.